 Why do the Governments Promote Malala ?

-Like I said before, with Malala goes the story of Taliban, along with the message that Pakistan Government not doing enough to curb terrorism.
-While the cover is to exploit the sympathetic public opinion, who wants to support such terrorized women and children in northern Pakistan, as people with good intention are far more than bad, so, you see mainstream support for Malala from around the world.
+Like I said before, with Malala, goes the story of Taliban, along with the message that Pakistan Government not doing enough to curb terrorism or is a failed state and needs intervention.
+While the cover is to exploit the sympathetic public opinion, who wants to support such subjugated women and children in northern Pakistan, as people with good intention are far more than bad, so, you see mainstream support for Malala from around the world.
 I would agree, if she has got the chance to voice for women’s rights and girls education, it’s better than nothing for pakistani women’s rights.
 But at what cost ?
 As much as she is promoted, it carries with her the story of Taliban being a major terrorist threat (if someone didn’t know about Taliban before, they’d know it by now through her popularity).
-Had it not been this case, either she would have been dead long ago, without even a news line in the last page in Pakistani paper, let alone a headline on every international news media and a speaking slot in the UN assembly Or she would have remained nobody like many other unrecognized girls and activists in Pakistan.
-Read here about those activists and heros, never heard of, because they doesnt’ serve any vested interests.
-So, in other words, her story and promotion, alteast gave a breather of 1 year to the drone attacks in Pakistan, and around the world.
+Had it not been this case, either she would have been dead long ago, without even a news line in the last page in a Pakistani paper, let alone a headline on every international news media and a speaking slot in the UN assembly Or she would have remained nobody like many other unrecognized girls and activists in Pakistan.
+Read here about those activists and heroes, never heard of, because they doesnt’ serve any vested interests of the western world.
+So, in other words, her story and promotion, alteast gave a breather of 1 year to the (resumption of) drone attacks in Pakistan, and around the world.
 Had America been sincere to the women’s right in Pakistan, then it would not have silenced (read abducted, tortured, raped and imprisoned extra-judicially in Guantanamo and destroyed the family of) Dr. Aafia Siddiqui, a Harvard PhD graduate Neurologist from Pakistan, actually an American Citizen.
 Her crime, in addition to being extremely intelligent, she developed great command over english and Islam, and started preaching it vociferously.
 Check out her one such rare video from 1991, where she’s raising voice for women’s right in Islam, in Houston: